-The aggregate fees billed and paid for each of the last two fiscal years for professional services rendered by the Bank's external auditor, R.G.
+The aggregate fees billed and paid for each of the last two fiscal years for professional services rendered by R.G.
 Manabat & Co. are summarized below (inclusive of out-of-pocket expenses and value-added tax):

-Nature of Services Rendered Aggrega (in mill
+Aggregate Fees (in millions)

 2024 2023

 Audit and Audit-Related Fees Annual and interim audit of the Combined and FCDU Financial Statements in connection with statutory and regulatory findings; annual audit of the Combined Financial Statements of the trust and managed funds of the Trust Services Group; limited review of interim Combined Financial Statements P7.91 P7.17

 Tax Fees - -

 All Other Fees Agreed-upon procedures relative to the initial public offering (IPO) of shares, issuance of bonds and program report on the use of proceeds from IPO of shares.
 P1.72 P0.09

 Total Fees P9.63 P7.30